KeramMarek/Ansible/notes2.md

 - we can use that as {{ item.name }}.
 - looping through {{ servers }} means every loop take on item.
 - if you put only {{ item }} you will get back {'name': 'rhel'}.

+So in example up item = servers, item.name = ubuntu ...
 ```

 ---